Britney Spears says Wembanyama’s security struck her in Las Vegas, Spurs rookie says he was grabbed

 “I couldn’t stop.
 That person was calling me, ‘Sir, sir,’ and that person grabbed me from behind,” Wembanyama said.
 “I didn’t see what happened because I was walking straight and didn’t stop.
 That person grabbed me from behind — not on my shoulder, she grabbed me from behind.
 I just know the security pushed her away.
 I don’t know with how much force but security pushed her away.
 I didn’t stop to look so I could walk in and enjoy a nice dinner.”

+Spears said in her social media posts that she gets swarmed by people all the time, including that same night, but her “security team didn’t hit any of them.”

-TMZ first reported details of the event that took place Wednesday night near a restaurant at the ARIA hotel and casino.
+TMZ first reported details of the event that took place Wednesday night near a restaurant at the casino.
 TMZ said Spears was in a group of four trying to enter a restaurant for dinner and that she “was swarmed by fans as she entered the casino.”
-TMZ said she noticed Wembanyama and tapped him on the shoulder in an effort to get his attention; Spears, the site said, wound up being struck in the face and having her glasses knocked off.
+TMZ’s account of the encounter with Wembanyama was similar to Spears’; the site said she tapped him on the shoulder and wound up being struck in the face and having her glasses knocked off.

 “I didn’t know for a couple hours, but when I came back to the hotel … I thought it was no big deal, and then security of the Spurs told me it was Britney Spears,” Wembanyama said.
 “At first, I was like, ‘You’re joking,’ but yeah, it turns out it was Britney Spears.
 I never saw her face.
 I just kept walking straight.”